HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Phase 2: Windows Platform Development (Weeks 3-5)

-- **Sprint 1: Windows WeChat Hook Development**

-    - Design and implement the initial version of the Windows WeChat hook for message interception.
-    - Begin development on the encryption module, focusing on integrating selected encryption algorithms.
+I will design and implement the initial version of the Windows WeChat hook for message interception.
+I will also begin development on the encryption module, focusing on integrating selected encryption algorithms.
     - Conduct initial testing and debugging of the hook and encryption module.
-- **Sprint 2: Enhancement and Optimization**

     - Optimize the WeChat hook for performance, ensuring low latency and memory efficiency.
     - Enhance the encryption module, implementing security checks and performance optimizations.